Victims of catastrophic car accidents are often left with emotional and psychological injuries.

 - self-blame or self-harm

 A large number of car accident victims with PTSD also suffer from major depression, mood disorders, and severe phobias.
 These symptoms adversely affect the victim’s personal and work life.
-The victim may require significant amount of therapy and medication to recover from the condition.
+The victim may require a significant amount of therapy and medication to recover from the condition.

 Recovering Compensation for Emotional Injuries

 Treatment for psychological disorders can be extensive and may last a long time.
 You may need help recovering compensation to cover the costs of treatment and therapy.
 Call our Emotional Distress Lawyers at The Hoffmann Law Firm, L.L.C. at (314) 361-4242.